Trezamere/Practices/README.md

 Practices
 =========

-Collection of misc. libraries regularly used and supporting various design patterns, helpers and standard practices.
+Collection of misc. functions, classes, and libraries regularly used to support various design patterns, helpers and standard practices.